Skip to main content

 Snippet Notes

-which is implemented for Node.JS and not for the web.
-After reading some of the library source code, we've identified that we can remove the default Content-Encoding
+This snippet is based on Datadog's Typescript API example.
+The basic example didn't work out of the box because of the use of Content-Encoding.
+The Content-Encoding in Datadog's example causes the datadog/datadog-api-client library bufferFrom which is implemented for Node.JS and not for the web.
+After reading some of the library source code, we've identified that we can remove the default Content-Encoding from the example, and by that the entire flow works for the web.

-π Future Considerations
+🔄 Future Considerations

 Given our success with this approach, we'll likely keep using it in the future.
 However, it's important to remember that our workaround relies on a certain similarity between client tokens and API keys.
 If Datadog changes how client tokens or API keys are structured, our approach may need to be revised.